This is part of my ongoing series on surviving in Germany based on my own experiences. Today we’ll talk about typical drinks in Germany.

 The cool thing about this type of water is that Germans mix it with fruit juices to make a type of soda.
 The water dilutes the juice, reducing the amount of sugar, and adds fizziness.
 This is called a Schorle, and the most popular by far is Apfelschorle (water mixed with apple juice).
 You can find these already pre-mixed, sold in supermarkets and fast-food places.

-Wine can also be created into a Schorle (Weinschorle).
-You can find these mostly in festivals, as a cheap way to drink wine and not get too drunk.
+Water can also be mixed with wine to create a Weinschorle.
+They sell this mostly in festivals, as a cheap way to drink wine and not get too drunk.

 As I wrote above, Germany is not the world’s top beer consumer.
 That’s because coffee is the country’s top beverage.
 And of course, it is an integral part of the coffee and cake hour on Sundays.
 No family reunion is complete without these two things.
 And if you’re like me and don’t drink coffee, you’ll have to constantly explain yourself to other people and ask for some tea instead.